SecureRoam/IptableManager/README.md

 automatically minified and compressed.
 Set `NODE_ENV=production` if you want to duplicate this behavior.

-You then need to modify the src/manifest.json and replace starter-kit by VpnManager
+You then need to modify the src/manifest.json and replace starter-kit by IptableManager

 For development, you usually want to run your module straight out of the git tree.
 To do that, run `make devel-install`, which links your checkout to the